AmineDjeghri/keras-tensorflow-windows-installation/README.md

 ### Step 7: Create an Anaconda environment with Python=3.6
 Open Anaconda Prompt to type the following command(s) ( the name 'keras-gpu' is your environment name, i chose keras-gpu because we will work with keras on the gpu )

 ```Command Prompt
 conda create -n keras-gpu python=3.6 numpy scipy keras-gpu
 ```
+You can see next to the environment name : python=3.6 numpy scipy keras-gpu these are the libraries that we are installing with the creation of the new environment, because when you create an enviornment it comes empty!

 ### Step 8: Activate the environment
 Open Anaconda Prompt to type the following command(s)